netadr/netadr.github.io/content/_index.md

 +++
 +++
-An undergraduate student at the University of Tennessee Knoxville with an interest in reverse engineering, cyber threat intelligence, and malware development.
+An undergraduate student at the University of Tennessee Knoxville with an interest in reverse engineering, operating systems internals, malware, and neat things.